amitkaps/deep-learning/README.md

 - Deep Learning Basics
   - Want a **visual understanding of Deep Learning**.
 Start with these four videos by @3blue1brown on [Neural Networks](https://www.youtube.com/watch?v=aircAruvnKk&list=PLZHQObOWTQDNU6R1_67000Dx_ZCJB-3pi). *(Video, Visual)*
-  - Want to **play & learn how to create a neural network**?
+  - Want to **learn how to create a neural network**?
 Go and play with all the knobs and options to build and train a simple neural network at [Tensorflow Playground](https://playground.tensorflow.org/). *(Website, Interactive)*
   - How can **neural networks compute any function**?
 Read this visual proof by Michael Nielson in [Chapter 4 in Neural Network and Deep Learning](http://neuralnetworksanddeeplearning.com/chap4.html). *(Text, Visual)*
   - Why are simple neural networks (like MLP) **hard to train**?
 Here is a good explanation on the concept of *vanishing* and *exploding* gradients in Deep Learning - [Chapter 5](http://neuralnetworksanddeeplearning.com/chap5.html). *(Text, Visual & Code)*

 - Learning & Optimization
   - What is this **Back-Propogation** stuff?
-Here is easy to understand visual explanation on [The Calculus of Backpropogation](http://colah.github.io/posts/2015-08-Backprop/). *(Text, Visual & Math)*
+Here is an easy to understand visual and math explanation on [The Calculus of Backpropogation](http://colah.github.io/posts/2015-08-Backprop/). *(Text, Visual & Math)*
   - How do **optimizer works**?
-Start with this fantastic interactive post on Ben Fredrickson on [Numerical Optimization](https://www.benfrederickson.com/numerical-optimization/). *(Text, Visual & Interactive)*
+Start with this interactive post by Ben Fredrickson on [Numerical Optimization](https://www.benfrederickson.com/numerical-optimization/). *(Text, Visual & Interactive)*
   - What are all these **optimizers**?
-Read through this exhaustive explanation on SGD and its variants by Sebatian Ruder on [Optimizing Gradient Descent](http://ruder.io/optimizing-gradient-descent/). *(Text, Visual & Math)*
+Read through this exhaustive explanation on SGD and its variants by Sebastian Ruder on [Optimizing Gradient Descent](http://ruder.io/optimizing-gradient-descent/). *(Text, Visual & Math)*
   - Want to learn more about **Stochastic Gradient Descent**?
 Read through this interactive article on momentum in SGD: [Why Momentum really works](https://distill.pub/2017/momentum/). *(Text, Interative)*
-  - Interested in recent improvements in optimisation.
-Check out more recents article by Sebastian Ruder on [DL Optimisation Trends](http://ruder.io/deep-learning-optimization-2017/) and Fast.ai post on [Adam Weight Decay](http://www.fast.ai/2018/07/02/adam-weight-decay/). *(Text, Math)*
+  - Interested in **more recent improvements in optimisation**.
+Check out this article by Sebastian Ruder on [DL Optimisation Trends](http://ruder.io/deep-learning-optimization-2017/) and Fast.ai post on [Adam Weight Decay](http://www.fast.ai/2018/07/02/adam-weight-decay/). *(Text, Math)*
+  - Want the real practical stuff for building and training in DL?
+Read this excellent post on [practical advice on building Deep Neural Nets](https://pcc.cs.byu.edu/2017/10/02/practical-advice-for-building-deep-neural-networks/) as well as the fantastic walk-through by Karpathy on [Managing the Learning Process](http://cs231n.github.io/neural-networks-3/). *(Text, Visual)*

 - Deep Learning for Images
-  - ...
-  - ...
-  - ...
+  - What is a **Convolution**?
+Get a basics understanding of convolution in this exemplar driven post - [Understanding Convolution](http://colah.github.io/posts/2014-07-Understanding-Convolutions/). *(Text, Visual)*
+  - How do you build a **Convolution Neural Network**?
+CS231N course notes on [Convolution Network](http://cs231n.github.io/convolutional-networks/) is a concise read-up on this.
+  - Want to **play with convolutions filters**?
+Check out the interactive explainer of convolution at [ML4a demos site](http://ml4a.github.io/demos/convolution_all/). *(App, Interactive)*
+  - Need more analogies for **Convolution Neural Nets**?
+Check out this excellent post of explaining CNNs using different lenses of image processing, fluid mechanics, statistics, and information theory: [Understanding Convolution in Deep Learning](http://timdettmers.com/2015/03/26/convolution-deep-learning/). *(Text, Visual)*
+  - Why are we doing **transfer learning**?
+Here is good way to think about possible approaches to adopt for [transfer learning](http://cs231n.github.io/transfer-learning/) when using CNNs. *(Text)*

 - Deep Learning for NLP
   - Confused by all these **embedding** stuff?
 Read this post on [Representation and NLP](http://colah.github.io/posts/2014-07-NLP-RNNs-Representations/) to understand of why they are so effective in Deep Learning. *(Text, Visual)*
   - Want to understand **word embeddings**?
 Start with this elegant post on [Word is worth a thousand vectors](https://multithreaded.stitchfix.com/blog/2015/03/11/word-is-worth-a-thousand-vectors/). *(Text, Visual)*
   - How does this **word2vec** stuff relate to **statistical** methods?
 This article with a click-bait title -  [Stop using word2vec](https://multithreaded.stitchfix.com/blog/2017/10/18/stop-using-word2vec/) will help you put all these methods in a simple framework to understand. *(Text, Visual)*
   - Need to deep dive more in the **math of word embedding**.
 Start with these four posts by Sebastian Ruder on word embeddings: [Part 1 - Basic](http://ruder.io/word-embeddings-1/), [Part 2 - Softmax](http://ruder.io/word-embeddings-2/),  [Part 3 - Word2Vec](http://ruder.io/secret-word2vec/), [Part 5 - Recent Trends](http://ruder.io/word-embeddings-2017/index.html). *(Text, Math)*
+  - Why are we using **Recurrent Neural Networks**?
+Karpathy's article [The Unreasonable Effectiveness of RNNs](http://karpathy.github.io/2015/05/21/rnn-effectiveness/) is a wonderful introduction to this topic with even code to do fun things with them. *(Text, Visual & Code)*
-  - What are **RNNs and LSTMs**?
+  - What are **LSTMs**?
 Start with this visual unpacking of what is happening within the LSTM node - [Understanding LSTMs](http://colah.github.io/posts/2015-08-Understanding-LSTMs/). **(Text, Visual)**
   - Still confused by all this **DL text approaches**?
-Here is fantastic article to understand the DL process for NLP as the four steps of **Embed - Encode - Attend - Predict** in this post by Spacy's creator on [Deep Learning Formula for NLP](https://explosion.ai/blog/deep-learning-formula-nlp)
+Here is an article to understand the DL process for NLP as the four steps of **Embed - Encode - Attend - Predict** in this post by Spacy's creator on [Deep Learning Formula for NLP]. *(Text, Visual)*(https://explosion.ai/blog/deep-learning-formula-nlp)
   - Want pratical steps for using Deep Learning for **Text Classification**?
 Check out how to build a DL model and consolidated best practice advice from [Google's Text Classification Guide](https://developers.google.com/machine-learning/guides/text-classification/step-2-5). *(Text, Visual & Code)*
   - Doing more **exotic NLP** stuff?
-Then check out this article on current [Best approaches for Deep Learning in NLP] (http://ruder.io/deep-learning-nlp-best-practices/). *(Text, Math)*
+Then check out this article on current [Best approaches for Deep Learning in NLP](http://ruder.io/deep-learning-nlp-best-practices/). *(Text, Math)*

 - Visualisation
-  - Why to we want to **visualise & understand NNs**?
-This post will give you a core understanding of process of visualising NNs for Human Beings - [Visualising Representation](http://colah.github.io/posts/2015-01-Visualizing-Representations/). *(Text, Visual)*
+  - Why do we want to **visualise & understand NNs**?
+This post will give you a basic understanding of the process of visualising NNs for Human Beings - [Visualising Representation](http://colah.github.io/posts/2015-01-Visualizing-Representations/). *(Text, Visual)*
   - Want to **visualise networks and learning**?
 Use the [Tensorboard](https://www.tensorflow.org/guide/summaries_and_tensorboard) callback to start doing that from your notebooks. *(App, Interactive)*
+  - Want to see the **visualisation of DL layers**?
+Go and check the demo's on the website of [Keras.js](https://transcranial.github.io/keras-js/#/). *(App, Visual & Interactive)*
   - Want to understand why all these **dimensionality reduction** approaches?
 Start by reading the interactive piece by Christopher Olah on [Visualising MNIST](http://colah.github.io/posts/2014-10-Visualizing-MNIST/) *(Text, Visual & Interactive)*
   - Want to look at **your embeddings in 2D/3D**?
 Check out the [embedding projector](https://projector.tensorflow.org/) and you can run it on your own data using TensorBoard. *(App, Interactive)*
   - What is the **Neural Network really learning in images**?
 Check out these articles on [Feature Visualisation](https://distill.pub/2017/feature-visualization/) and [The Building Block of Interpretibility](https://distill.pub/2018/building-blocks/). *(Text & Notebooks, Visual & Interactive)*